Making money with photography sounds like the stuff of dreams, doesn’t it?

 Wherever possible, we’ve also tried to link to useful websites that will go into more depth on how you can get started in each niche, platforms you can use to sell, and so on.

 1. Become a Wedding Photographer (or Find Another Niche)

-The exact amount you can charge will depend on how much experience you have, the location and the time of year.
-You should also take into account the extra time you’ll need to plan, edit, and select the shots when you’re providing someone with a quote.
+The exact amount you can charge will depend on how much experience you have, the location, and the time of year.
+You should also consider the extra time you’ll need to plan, edit, and select the shots when you’re providing someone with a quote.